FullStack-Fury/Report-AppWeb/chapter03.md

   - name: "Product Name"
   - materials: "Materials used"
   - employee: "Name of the employee assigned to the task"

+### Change Application Language

+As a Backend Developer,

+I want to implement the functionality to switch the application language between Spanish and English,

+So that users can interact with the application in their preferred language.

+Scenario: Change language from Spanish to English

+Given the application is available in Spanish

+When the user selects "EN" in the language settings

+Then all application texts are updated to English, including:
+  - Error messages
+  - Form labels
+  - Buttons and actions

+Scenario: Change language from English to Spanish

+Given the application is available in English

+When the user selects "ES" in the language settings

+Then all application texts are updated to Spanish, including:
+  - Error messages
+  - Form labels
+  - Buttons and actions

 ## 3.3.
 Impact Mapping.